kreier/physics/README.md

 - [Powerpoint Series 2](https://drive.google.com/open?id=1Zi6j8ECYUrJOPDpvYzfvb6Sy_bLPpxW8)
 - [Formative assessment](https://drive.google.com/open?id=1rWc4Xtn_aqcqBzV5mtkMf3cUWCNbINXm)

 The formative assessments were created in Word.
 They are translated to jupyter notebook here.
 Based on these notebooks an example solution in Jupyter notebook is created.
+There is a [Word document with similar links](https://drive.google.com/file/d/1tINJtPGmdBGhy6ZH608g_bMzFcfzFqH9/view?usp=sharing).

 ## Topic 1 - Measurements and Uncertainties
 ### 1.1 Measurements in physics